GooseFX (GOFX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 GooseFX Historical Price

-According to the latest data gathered on GooseFX live price page, the current price of GooseFX is 0.00245995USD.
-The circulating supply of GooseFX(GOFX) is 355.56M GOFX , giving it a market capitalization of $874.65K.
+According to the latest data gathered on GooseFX live price page, the current price of GooseFX is 0.00241436USD.
+The circulating supply of GooseFX(GOFX) is 356.52M GOFX , giving it a market capitalization of $861.10K.

 In the past 24 hours, GooseFX has shown a price movement of $--, reflecting a 1.16% change in value.7-Day Performance